ashishdukare/Contact-Manager/README.md

 # Contact-Manager

 Developed Web Application where user can add contact, delete contact and view the list of added contacts
-## Technologies used: MongoDB, Express, Angular*, NodeJs, JavaScript}
+## Technologies used: MongoDB, Express, Angular ,NodeJs